The new Start menu on Windows 10 attempts to merge between the old Start menu and Windows 8’s live tiles.

-Many users still prefer the full screen Start menu since it offers lot of possibilities and gadgets (e.g weather) to get useful data in a moment.
+Many users still prefer the full-screen Start menu since it offers a lot of possibilities and gadgets (e.g weather) to get useful data in a moment.

 Open the Settings app using the shortcut Windows+I and go to “Personalization“.

 Then click on “Start” at the left panel of your Personalization settings.

 On the right side, you will find “Use Start full screen“, toggle it on to switch to the full-screen Start menu.

 You won’t need any restart or log out to get the effect working.
 Just click Start or tap your Windows key to open your full-screen Start menu.
 You can display programs and other folders by clicking the “All apps” button in the top left corner of your screen.

 As noted earlier, the full-screen Start menu is much easier to use on a touch screen.
 It gives you more space for live Tiles and other pinned elements in the Start menu.
 You can also use your keyboard for a fast search or even use Cortana if it’s still enabled.